|

 a wealthy banker and a doting "Jewish mother," Joseph Beer was born in

-1908 and spent a pampered childhood
+Poland) in 1908 and spent a pampered childhood

 in the Habsburg Austrian city then known as Lemberg (later